-603. Methods of Teaching Physical Education (5).
+603. Secondary Methods in Physical Education (7-12) (5).

-Attention is given to instructional methods, the learning process, and evaluation.
-Research is conducted in these areas to ascertain the best current practices available in teaching physical education.
+A course designed to provide graduate students with an in-depth study of current research, issues, and trends in secondary physical education.
+Attention is given to instructional methods, the learning process, evaluation, curriculum trends, and factors impacting the secondary physical education program.
+Research is conducted in these areas to ascertain the best current practices available in teaching secondary physical education.
 May be taught concurrently with PE 403.

-Perceptual Efficiency and Motor Development in Children (5).
+605. Perceptual Efficiency and Motor Development in Children (5).